 One possibility might be that George was specially commissioned to paint this picture; the setting is supposedly the North African city of Carthage but bears no resemblance to that location.
 It is more similar to an English Lakeland setting with the addition of neoclassical structures and figures dressed to represent the period when Carthage was a major city in the Roman Empire.

-The picture does demonstrate very effectively how George could paint with great attention to minute detail, although the composition feels unbalanced.
+However, the picture does demonstrate very effectively how George could paint with great attention to minute detail, although the composition feels somewhat unbalanced.
 This is somewhat surprising as the painter was known for his 'instinctive feeling for effective light and shade and balanced composition'.
 Melanie Gardener, Curator at the Tullie House Gallery, suggested that the painting might have been cut, probably by the artist himself, as the signature appears on the left hand side where the lack of parity seems to stem from.

 Poem published in the Warrington Examiner, Saturday, 8 October 1932